-Jamie undertakes this mammoth challenge in memory of his brother.
-PC John Alcock was an officer with Grampian police, stationed at Elgin in Morayshire, when he was involved in a car accident as he was heading to a royal protection shift at Balmoral in 2003.
-He suffered a devastating head injury and never regained consciousness.
+He was inspired to take on the challenge in memory of his brother, PC John Alcock who was an officer with Grampian Police, stationed at Elgin in Morayshire.
+PC Alcock sadly died in 2017, 14 years after being injured on duty in August 2003.
+He was travelling for his shift on Royal Protection at Balmoral when he was involved in a road traffic accident and never regained consciousness.
 Some two years after the accident, John returned home to a hospital room that had been created at his house.
-He received round-the-clock care from two nurses, with help from a mixture of charities including Police Care UK..
-Sadly, John passed away in 2017 and was buried with full Police honours at Garmouth, just north of Fochabers.
+He received round-the-clock care from two nurses, with help from a mixture of charities including Police Care UK.
+John was buried with full Police honours at Garmouth, just north of Fochabers.

 “As sad as it what happened to my brother was, the real inspiration was the way the police charities and federation responded, not just to what happened to him on the day but afterwards.
 They did a lot to help his partner and young son.
 He eventually received a big compensation payout, which was eaten up with care, but the charities wouldn’t take a penny back for what they had done,” Jamie said.
 “I have always thought that I could never repay them, but I know with what has happened with Covid in the last 12 months, charities have taken a massive hit and now I want to raise money to put it back in the pot to help other people.”
 Jamie said.